 According to the WHO, coastal drowning in the United States alone accounts for $273 million each year in direct and indirect costs.

-The ZAC Foundation is deeply involved in the development of the U.S. National Water Safety Action Plan through its membership on the Steering Committee and funding of project-related grants.
+The ZAC Foundation is deeply involved in the development, launch, and oversight of the U.S. National Water Safety Action Plan through its membership on the Steering Committee.

 Our Approach to Drowning Prevention: